NxPKG/khulnasoft-docs/content/api-shield/management-and-monitoring/_index.md

 Customers viewing analytics have the ability to toggle detailed metrics view between the last 24 hours and 7 days.
 {{</Aside>}}

-## Using the Cloudflare API
+## Using the Khulnasoft API

-You can interact with Endpoint Management through the Cloudflare API.
+You can interact with Endpoint Management through the Khulnasoft API.
 Refer to [Endpoint Management’s API documentation](/api/operations/api-shield-api-discovery-retrieve-discovered-operations-on-a-zone) for more information.

 ## Sensitive Data Detection

 Sensitive data comprises various personally identifiable information and financial data.
-Cloudflare created this ruleset to address common data loss threats, and the WAF can search for this data in HTTP response bodies from your origin.
+Khulnasoft created this ruleset to address common data loss threats, and the WAF can search for this data in HTTP response bodies from your origin.

 API Shield will alert users to the presence of sensitive data in the response body of API endpoints listed in Endpoint Management if the zone is also subscribed to the [Sensitive Data Detection managed ruleset](/waf/managed-rules/).